Flash Gordon

 Director - Mike Hodges

-Based on Characters - Alex Raymond
+Based on the Characters - Alex Raymond

 Adaptation - Michael Allin